x-square/data_analytics/24-05-maths-statistics-data-science.md

 # Output
 x**(-3)
 ```

+**Chain of products** is a sequence where you multiply several factors together in a specific order.
+For instance, $a \times b \times c$ is a chain of products involving three factors.

+**Chain of equations** is a sequence where you solve a series of equations step by step.
+For example, if you solve $x+2=5$ to find $x$, and then use $x$ in another equation
+$2x-1=5$, you create a chain of equations.

 **Fractional exponents** are an alternative way to represent **roots**.
 For example, exponent $\frac{1}{2}$ in $4^{\frac{1}{2}}=\sqrt{4}=2$ represents the squared root operation and $\frac{1}{3}$ in $8^{\frac{1}{3}}=\sqrt[3]{8}=2$ a cubed root.